 When you have your goals aligned and have vetted potential lenders, it’s time to apply.

-Applying for a small business loan can be as simple as uploading documents to online lenders and filling out some basic information.
-But it can also involve weeks of back and forth with banks.
+Applying for a small business loan can be as simple as uploading documents to online lending platforms and filling out some basic information.
+Or it can involve weeks of exchanges and documentation submissions depending on the lender.

 Step 2: Wait for Approval

 The lender will evaluate your application and review your time in business, annual revenue, cash flow, credit score and the documentation you’ve provided.
 Sometimes, you’ll need to submit more financial information so the lender can come to a decision.